Decedis/Decedis/README.md

 - My name is Steven
-- I can be interested or curious in anything, if given the right point of view.
+- I tend to be interested or curious in a lot of topics.
+Although, the topics tend to be philosophy, psychology, writing and, of course, programming.
-- I'm currently deepening my knowledge of React and Typescript, and starting to learn the backend.
+- I'm currently learning web development with Golang via Jon Calhoun's UseGoLang course.

 <!---
 Decedis/Decedis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.